Gin is distilled from grain. The celiac-safe default is naturally-GF spirits or grape/potato/corn-based gins like G'Vine, Cold River, or Ungava.

 - “London Dry” — Strict production standards

-- Grape/potato/corn base — Non-grain, zero doubt
+- Grape/potato/corn base — Non-grain, celiac-safe default

 - “Gluten-free” label — Verified by producer